PeterCamilleri/zed8e/docs/inner_interpreter.md

 The action of the fetch and dispatch are unchanged.
 The key difference is the rst $28 instruction that invokes the do_colon handler located at address $28.
+Recall that the `rst` instruction pushes the address of the byte following it onto the stack.
 This code is shown below.

 ```
 do_rst_28: